-Campus events or programs cannot include corporate promotional materials without approval of the Leadership Activities Office.
+Campus events or programs cannot include corporate promotional materials without approval of from the Office Leadership Activities.

-Students promoting local off-campus activities that involve the sale of alcohol must obtain approval from Leadership Activities before posting the marketing materials.
+Students promoting local off-campus activities that involve the sale of alcohol must obtain approval from the Office of Leadership Activities before posting the marketing materials.